Yakov Stefanovich: Early career

-Yakov Stefanovich was born in Konotop, in the Sumy region of what was then the Russian Empire.
+Yakov Stefanovich was born in the village of Deptivka, Sumy Oblast, Ukraine region of what was then the Konotopsky Uyezd, Chernigov Governorate, Russian Empire.
 The son of a village priest, he was educated in seminary, and then at Kiev University.

-While at the University, Stefanovich joined the Kiev branch of the Chaykovsky circlean anarchist group, inspired by the writings of Mikhail Bakunin.
+While at the university, Stefanovich joined the Kiev branch of the Chaykovsky circlean anarchist group, inspired by the writings of Mikhail Bakunin.
 In July 1874, he agreed to join Yekaterina Breshko-Breshkovskaya and Maria Kolenkina on a mission to 'go to the people' and spread propaganda in peasant villages.
 Stefanovich obtained a false passport, and posed as an itinerant cobbler.

 After the three activists made contact with the peasants, Stefanovich was tipped off that he was likely to be arrested.
 He and Breshko-Breshkovskaya fled to Kherson province, where they contacted religious dissenters.
 Stefanovich unsuccessfully attempted to recruit them into rebellion by arguing that the apostles were opponents of autocratic rule.

 After receiving a coded warning not to try to rejoin Breshko-Breshkovskaya, who had been arrested, Stefanovich returned to the university.
 During his second year there, in 1875, he was expelled for spreading revolutionary propaganda.